grafana/writers-toolkit/docs/sources/structure/topic-types/landing-page/index.md

    logo: /media/docs/grafana-cloud/alerting-and-irm/grafana-icon-alerting.svg
    height: 24
    ```
    {{< admonition type="note" >}}

+    - Start each description with a verb.

+      If left empty, the description for the tile is automatically inherited from the short description front matter in the linked page.
+The descriptions in the front matter, however, are often short and it might be a good idea to add more context, making sure they all start with a verb for consistency.

-   If you are creating a landing page that appears in both Cloud and OSS, use a relative path, for example, ./set-up.
+    - If you are creating a landing page that appears in both Cloud and OSS, use a relative path, for example, ./set-up.

-   Icons are only required for products.
+    - Icons are only required for products.
 If you do not have an icon, delete `logo` from the front matter.
    {{< /admonition >}}

 1. To display the banner at the top of the page, add {{</* docs/hero-simple key="hero" */>}} after the front matter.